Pete Best: Decca and Parlophone

-Brian Epstein, who had been unofficially managing the Beatles for less than a month, arranged a recording audition at Decca Records in London on New Year's Day, 1962.
-The group recorded 15 songs, mostly cover versions with three Lennon–McCartney songs.
+Brian Epstein, who had been unofficially managing the Beatles for less than a month, arranged a recording audition at Decca Records in London on New Year's Day 1962.
+The group recorded 15 songs, mostly cover versions, plus three Lennon–McCartney songs.
 Best also recorded the song "Going Back Manchester" with Lennon at this time, which would later feature as a bonus track on the special edition of his album Best of the Beatles, the rights of the song belonging to Best due to a legal technicality.
 A month later, Decca informed Epstein the group had been rejected.
-All the band members were informed of the rejection except for Best.
-Epstein officially became the manager of the Beatles on 24 January 1962 with the contract signed in Best's house.
+All band members except for Best were informed of the rejection.
+Epstein officially became the Beatles' manager on 24 January 1962, with the contract signed in Best's house.

-Epstein negotiated ownership of the Decca audition tape, which was then transferred to an acetate disc, to promote the band to other record companies in London.
+Epstein negotiated ownership of the Decca audition tape, which he transferred to an acetate disc, to promote the band to other record companies in London.
 In the meantime, Epstein negotiated the release of the Beatles from their recording contract with Bert Kaempfert and Polydor Records in Germany, which expired on 22 June 1962.
 As a part of this contract, the Beatles recorded at Polydor's Studio Rahlstedt on 24 May 1962 in Hamburg as a sessions band, backing Tony Sheridan.

-The record producer at EMI, George Martin, met with Epstein on 9 May 1962 at the Abbey Road studios, and was impressed with his enthusiasm.
-He agreed to sign the Beatles on a recording contract, based on listening to the Decca audition tape, without having met them or having seen them perform live.
+The record producer at EMI, George Martin, met Epstein on 9 May 1962 at the Abbey Road studios, and was impressed with his enthusiasm.
+He agreed to sign the Beatles on a recording contract, based on listening to the Decca audition tape, without having met or seen them perform live.
 Soon after the recording contract was signed, the Beatles performed a "commercial test" (i.e. an evaluation of a signed artist) on 6 June 1962 in Studio Two at the Abbey Road studios.
-The Beatles were not new to studio recording and Best's drumming had been found acceptable by Polydor in Hamburg, but Martin was alerted to Best's unsuitability for British studio work.
+The Beatles were not new to studio recording, and Best's drumming had been found acceptable by Polydor in Hamburg.
+However, Martin was alerted to Best's unsuitability for British studio work.
 EMI engineer Norman Smith stated in a 2006 video interview that "it was mainly down to what he was playing and not how he was playing," when "Love Me Do" was first recorded, referring to the head arrangement.
-Martin however found Best's timing inadequate and wanted to replace Best with an experienced studio session drummer for the recordings, a common practice at the time.
+Martin, however, found Best's timing inadequate and wanted to replace Best with an experienced studio session drummer for the recordings, a common practice at the time.